 If you like choices – because you pursue a variety of recreational pursuits – you will want to know that the StowAway is the only cargo carrier that uses one common frame for the cargo box, cargo rack and bike rack.

-If you’re taking your Airstream to the big game, and don’t need the cargo space as much as a grilling station for burgers and hotdogs – or steaks and potatoes – you can team your Airstream with a StowAway Tailgate Grill.
+If you’re taking your Airstream to the big game, and don’t need the cargo space as much as a grilling station for burgers and hotdogs – or steaks and potatoes – you can team your Airstream with a StowAway Hitch Grill Station.
 The Tailgate Grill Plus Package comes with Cuisinart 12,000-BTU gas grill, a snap-on, acrylic cutting board, and the patented SwingAway frame.

 Wherever you are going, for whatever purposes, ask yourself, What would you do with an extra 16 cubic feet of space?
 In my case, all the stuff I store in the hitch cargo carrier instead of inside the Airstream, makes extra room for the dog.
 (I don’t leave home without him.)
 It also makes space for his bed, his food, his toys, and his food and water bowls.
 It also makes room for a wide variety of extra gear … because I like to have choices – on the road and when I arrive at my destination.
 (I am someone who can pack one whole suitcase with shoes and boots alone.
 So you can see why space is important to me.)